 Flowers are not an inappropriate gift at all, in fact, they are the go-to gift when someone experiences a loss.
-Flowers can symbolize a lot of different things, so be sure to read through and find the best flower for your loved one.
+Flowers can symbolize a lot of different things, so be sure to read through them and find the best flower for your loved one.

 Besides flowers, you can send many other sympathy gifts to grieving parents who have lost a child.

 Photo books are excellent gifts for grieving parents, especially if you have lots of great photos to use.
-Your photos will be different than the parents have in their memories so this is great surprise for them.
+Your photos will be different than the parents have in their memories so this is a great surprise for them.

 If the child passed from SIDS then a donation to the First Candle would be appropriate.